Discover Chile's Los Lagos Region, a Charming Place to Visit

 "Angelmo" Fishermen's Market and Tourist Center

-Located just 3 km from downtown Puerto Montt, the small bay of Angelmo stands out as one of the city’s most iconic tourist destinations.
-This vibrant area is home to the Maritime Terminal, which provides connections to the province of Chiloe and the regions of Aysen and Magallanes.
+Located just 3 km from downtown Puerto Montt, the small bay of Angelmó stands out as one of the city’s most iconic tourist destinations.
+This lively area is home to the Maritime Terminal, which provides connections to the province of Chiloe and the regions of Aysen and Magallanes.
 Visitors can also explore a bustling Craft Fair, a Fishing Terminal where local fishermen sell their fresh catch, and a lively Seafood Market featuring small restaurants serving delicious local dishes.

 Vicente Perez Rosales National Park